dasundev/laravel-simple-auth/README.md

 02. `php artisan ui bootstrap --auth`
 03. `npm install && npm run dev`

-I know it's really annoying 😕 because we have to run two commands for make it. but before releasing the laravel 6.0 we could the same thing in one command. which is,
+I know it's really annoying 😕 because we have to run three commands for make it. but before releasing the laravel 6.0 we could the same thing in one command. which is,

  `php artisan make:auth`